Skip to content

 Diamond Traceability

-The Kimberley Process covers conflict diamonds but says nothing about labor conditions or environmental impact.
-Newer systems like Tracr (De Beers), Everledger, and individual mine-origin tracking offer more granular provenance.
-We cover what's available, what it costs, and how to talk about it to customers.
+The Kimberley Process covers conflict diamonds but says nothing about labor or environment.
+Newer systems like Tracr (De Beers), Everledger, and mine-origin tracking offer more granular provenance.
+What's available, what it costs, and how to talk about it to customers.

 04